 - -Company phone number, email address, and fax number

 - -Social security number or the company’s IRS tax ID

 Declare your operation classification – Your operation classification gives the government an idea of who you will be conducting business for:

 - -US Mail

 - -State Government

 Check the cargo classification box – This indicates the type of cargo you will be moving in your vehicle.
 Check all boxes that apply.

 Declare if you will transport hazardous materials – Indicate whether you are moving the material as a carrier, shipper, bulk shipper or non-bulk shipper.

-The fee is non-refundable.
-If your application is filed incorrectly, you will end up losing money and time.
-If you made a mistake declaring your entity type, it will take 1-2 months to correct, sometimes even longer.
-Making corrections to your application is even more complicated than just filling it out.
-In order to correct your mistakes you will have to request a PIN and comply with other mandatory regulations.
+The MC fee is, unfortunately, non-refundable.
+If the application is filed incorrectly, then you will end up losing money and time.
+The average time it will take to correct this mistake is 1-2 months.
+These small mistakes can be even more troublesome than filling out the original application.
+In order to fix this, you must request a PIN and comply with any other mandatory regulations.

-Contact us today!
+Still have questions?
+Call us now at (888) 669-4383 or send an email to firstname.lastname@example.org.
 DOT Operating Authority agents are eager to answer any of your questions or concerns.